albinlonnfalt/AI-Alignment-And-Evaluation/README.md

 Welcome to the AI Assistant Alignment & Evaluation repository.
 It is a "bring your own assistant" framework: you plug in your own search/retrieval stack and answer generation (chatbot) implementation, and use the provided methodology (synthetic data + automatic evaluators) to iteratively align and measure quality.
 The methodology and example narrative are fictional; adapt freely to your production scenario.

-> NOTE: If you're comparing this to a reference whitepaper / slide deck or another sample repo with similar images, the implementation & run commands here are not identical.
-Follow the run instructions in THIS document for this codebase.
-Conceptual sections reuse the same ideas & illustrative visuals, but wiring and file layout may differ.

 ![Solution Overview](media/img/solution_overview.png)

 # Chat Evaluation Repository (Implementation Details)